ibm-cloud-docs/pattern-vpc-security/overview.md

  - [Securing your data in {{site.data.keyword.secrets-manager_full_notm}}](/docs/secrets-manager?topic=secrets-manager-mng-data&interface=ui),
  - [Protecting {{site.data.keyword.secrets-manager_full_notm}} resources with context-based restrictions](/docs/secrets-manager?topic=secrets-manager-access-control-cbr&interface=ui)
  - {{site.data.keyword.secrets-manager_full_notm}} instances are provisioned per region to spread out workloads and limit the blast radius in case of a regional outage. {{site.data.keyword.secrets-manager_full_notm}} is a single-tenant service.
 CPU and memory limits are applied per {{site.data.keyword.secrets-manager_full_notm}} instance.
 Those limits restrict the API request rates based on the usage pattern.
 As a rule of thumb, it is recommended to keep the rate below 20 req/s.
 Additionally, limit the number of unique clients that make requests to a single {{site.data.keyword.secrets-manager_full_notm}} instance, and
- - Another best practice is the use of one of {{site.data.keyword.Bluemix_notm}}’s key management systems ({{site.data.keyword.keymanagementservicelong_notm}} or Hyper Protect Crypto Services (HPCS)) to encrypt secrets.
+ - Another best practice is the use of one of {{site.data.keyword.Bluemix_notm}}’s key management systems {{site.data.keyword.keymanagementservicelong_notm}} or Hyper Protect Crypto Services {{site.data.keyword.hsplatform}} to encrypt secrets.
 Guidance on how you should organize your secrets can be found here: [Organizing Your Secrets.](/docs/secrets-manager?topic=secrets-manager-secret-groups&interface=ui)

 Note that {{site.data.keyword.secrets-manager_full_notm}} is a high available platform which has built-in resiliency and backups in each region.
 Customers have specific responsibilities around secrets management.
 More details can be found here: [Security Design](/docs/vpc-resiliency?topic=vpc-resiliency-security-design).
 Ensure high availability of secrets management platform.
 Provisions for high availability and encrypted backups should be used.